Digital organism: History

 Steen Rasmussen at Los Alamos National Laboratory took the idea from Core War one step further in his core world system by introducing a genetic algorithm that automatically wrote programs.
 However, Rasmussen did not observe the evolution of complex and stable programs.
 It turned out that the programming language in which core world programs were written was very brittle, and more often than not mutations would completely destroy the functionality of a program.

-The first to solve the issue of program brittleness was Thomas S. Ray with his Tierra system, which was similar to core world.
+Thomas S. Ray was the first to solve the issue of program brittleness with his Tierra system, which was similar to core world.
 Ray made some key changes to the programming language such that mutations were much less likely to destroy a program.
 With these modifications, he observed for the first time computer programs that did indeed evolve in a meaningful and complex way.

 Later, Chris Adami, Titus Brown, and Charles Ofria started developing their Avida system, which was inspired by Tierra but again had some crucial differences.
 In Tierra, all programs lived in the same address space and could potentially execute or otherwise interfere with each other's code.
 In Avida, on the other hand, each program lives in its own address space.
 Because of this modification, experiments with Avida became much cleaner and easier to interpret than those with Tierra.
 With Avida, digital organism research has begun to be accepted as a valid contribution to evolutionary biology by a growing number of evolutionary biologists.
 Evolutionary biologist Richard Lenski of Michigan State University has used Avida extensively in his work.
 Lenski, Adami, and their colleagues have published in journals such as Nature and the Proceedings of the National Academy of Sciences (USA).

 In 1996, Andy Pargellis created a Tierra-like system called Amoeba that evolved self-replication from a randomly seeded initial condition.
-More recently REvoSim - a software package based around binary digital organisms - has allowed evolutionary simulations of large populations that can be run for geological timescales.
+More recently, REvoSim (a software package based around binary digital organisms) has allowed evolutionary simulations of large populations that can be run for geological timescales.